glennblock/extensions/attachment.md

 After the image is uploaded, you will find it at `http://cj-attachment.azurewebsites.net/avatars?name={file}` i.e. `http://cj-attachment.azurewebsites.net/avatars/name=thumbnail.png` in the previous case.
 You can open it in a browser and it will download.

 ## Write template
-A client MAY receive a CollectionJson document containing a Write template which accepts attachments which the client can use to send files.
+A client MAY receive a CJ document containing a Write template which accepts attachments which the client can use to send files.

 ### Content-type property
 This extension defines a new optional property for the template object: `contentType`.
-The two valid values for `contentType ` are:
+The two valid values for `contentType` are:

 * `multipart/form-data` (this is the one to use for uploading attachments)
 * `application/vnd.collection+json` (this is the one to use for sending regular CJ documents) If the content-type property is missing, clients SHOULD use `application/vnd.collection+json` when sending a CJ document.
 If the content-type property is not supported and/or the provided value is not understood by the client, the client MUST use `application/vnd.collection+json` when sending CJ documents.